A typically small prostrate to spreading shrub but reaching a height to 1.5 metres with a spread to 1 metre or more.

-In this species flowers are arranged in leaf axils, in leafy groups of up to 15 to about 7 cm long.
+In this species, flowers are arranged in leaf axils, in leafy groups of up to 15, to about 7 cm long.
 The flowering part turns into a leafy shoot and continues to grow after flowering.
-Flower are about 1.5 cm wide by 2 cm long, occurring from December to January.
+Flowers are about 1.5 cm wide by 2 cm long, occurring from December to January.

 Another persoonia that is not readily known in cultivation.
 This is likely due to difficulties with propagation.

 This is a very attractive plant in the wild and will hopefully be cultivated one day.
 Likely needs a sandy soil to do well as it grows naturally on sandstone.

 Generally difficult from seed or cuttings and seed needs to be scarified and sown as soon as fresh.
 Propagation of Persoonia species is becoming more common in nurseries and working with the seeds has attracted many amateur attempts, but with large amounts of resulting frustration.

 There is advice that the outer fruit coating (the exocarp) needs to be clipped to open it up, and then the seed put into a solution containing the plant propagation hormone GA (Giberellic Acid) for several hours to days.
 This will trigger the seed to germinate.